Vibhor2196/Vibhor2196/README.md

 - 👋 Hi, I’m @Vibhor2196
-- 🌱 I’m currently working in AI.
+- 🌱 I’m currently working in Gen AI.
-- 💞️ I’m looking to collaborate on Projects Related to ML
+- 💞️ I’m looking to collaborate on Projects Related to AI/ML
 - 📫 How to reach me vibhornigam21@gmail.com

 <!---